 About Laverne Zabielski & Truly Wearable Art

-My deepest desire when designing my art to wear is to capture an essence of intrigue and statement making that exudes confidence and sensuality.
+My deepest desire when designing my art to wear is to capture an essence of intrigue and statement making that exudes confidence.

 I do this by living a layered life.
 By layering everything, as it occurs I let the thread reveal itself.
 And it always will if I stay true to myself, my ideas.
 I embrace the mantra "go with the flow."
 As ideas arise, I layer them onto my many canvases; my work, my art, my writing.
 I allow them to be part of each composition.
 I trust the process.
 Amy Krause Rosenthal says, "Pay attention to what you pay attention to."
 (1) I listen to my body and pay attention.